alexdlaird/java-ngrok/README.md

 If you would like to get involved, be sure to review the [Contribution Guide](https://github.com/alexdlaird/java-ngrok/blob/main/CONTRIBUTING.md).

 Want to contribute financially?
-If you've found `java-ngrok` useful, [a donation](https://www.paypal.me/alexdlaird) would also be greatly appreciated!
+If you've found `java-ngrok` useful, [sponsorship](https://github.com/sponsors/alexdlaird) would also be greatly appreciated!